FaisonZ/Bson/notes/post-thoughts.md

 010 [encoding of "foo"] [encoding of "bar"] [Null Byte]
 ```

+Finally, to be safe, I decided to start the Bson encoding with 4 bits for the
+Bson version used for encoding.

 This felt like a good start to this learning project.

 ## Don't let UTF-8 multi-byte you on the butt